Kayoo-asso/Topogether/README.md

 ### TODO
 - Like button
 - Download button
+- Remove `usePosition` at the root of WorldMap
 - Styling of download status in Header
 - Only have one TopoFilters component + responsive CSS
 - Search bar styling